Collaborative Specializations within University of Toronto

 |IHPME Contact:||Rhonda Cockerill

-The Graduate Collaborative Program in Women and Gender Studies is administered by the Women and Gender Studies Institute (WGSI) .
+The Graduate Collaborative Specialization in Women and Gender Studies is administered by the Women and Gender Studies Institute (WGSI) .

 - Help students develop a shared understandings of the complex interactions of biology and environment, sex and gender

 - Provide a shared skill set to undertake and lead interdisciplinary, collaborative health care research projects

 - Enhance mutually beneficial relationships among researchers and practitioners of women’s health across the University and its affiliated teaching hospitals